-Our Austin SBDC office will be relocating to the Texas State Round Rock campus.
+Our Austin SBDC office relocated to the Texas State University Round Rock campus on Thursday, September 29, 2017.
+We are still in the process of setting up the new office.
 During this time, phone coverage may be limited.
-Please email Francisca Arana for immediate assistance.
+Please email Francisca Arana at firstname.lastname@example.org for immediate assistance.

 Thank you for your patience!